dask/dask/docs/source/spark.rst

 asked to perform.
 However, dask is able to easily represent far more complex algorithms and expose the creation of these algorithms to normal users.

+Dask.bag, the equivalent of the Spark.RDD, is just one abstraction built on top of dask.
+Others exist.
+Alternatively power-users can forego high-level collections entirely and jump striaght to direct, low-level, task scheduling.

 Coding Styles
 ~~~~~~~~~~~~~

 Both Spark and Dask are written in a functional style.
 Spark will probably be
 more familiar to those who enjoy algebraic types while dask will probably be
-more familiar to those who enjoy LISP and homoiconicity.
+more familiar to those who enjoy Lisp and "code as data structures".

 Conclusion